yellowdog/python-examples/README.md

 Both of the installation methods above will install a number of **`yd-`** commands on your PATH.

 Commands are run from the command line.
-Invoking the command with the `--help` or `-h` option will display the command line options applicable to a given command, e.g.:
+Invoking any command with the `--help` or `-h` option will display the command line options applicable to that command, e.g.:

 ```text
  % yd-cancel --help